robin-raymond/zax.io/index.md

 * Long term source compilation stability
 * Pay (in terms of cost/efficiency) for what you use
 * Build control within the language
-* Full compile time code execution
+* Full compile-time code execution

 ## Non Goals